9. TCP/IP Programming

 Public Class clientReceive

-' class responsible for reading text lines intended for a
+' class responsible for reading lines of text intended for a

 Public Sub New(ByVal client As TcpClient)